ExitSec/ExitSec.github.io/_posts/CODE/2019-08-15-GitHubIssues-MLDotnet.md

 }

 ```
-However, one key difference here is that we need to access the '.Area' property of the prediction, otherwise we are given the type of data structure the prediction is.
 Finally, we should have the same results as our manual batch entries and singular predictions.

 The full example is as follows: